ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Methodology

 \subsection{Active Planning}

-Unlike traditional trajectory tracking or closed-loop MPC approaches for pushing (e.g., \cite{hogan2020reactive, bauza2018data, wang2024uno}), we formulate nonprehensile pushing as a kinodynamic planning problem in the object’s \SETwo state space.
-In this formulation, each parameterized push action becomes a discrete control that drives the object’s pose.
-We use an asymptotically optimal kinodynamic planner, specifically \sst \cite{liSST2016}, to explore the object’s state space directly.
+We formulate nonprehensile pushing as a kinodynamic planning problem in the object’s \SETwo state space.
+In this formulation, each parameterized push action $\uu$ becomes a discrete control that drives the object’s state through forward simulation of the learned dynamics.
+We use an asymptotically near optimal kinodynamic planner, specifically \sst \cite{liSST2016}, to explore the object’s state space directly. \sst incrementally expands a tree of dynamically feasible trajectories by forward-propagating sampled controls and pruning redundant nodes to maintain sparsity.
+Optionally, given a optimization objective, it progressively improves trajectory cost while steering the search toward the goal region.

-In the absence of model error, action sequences found by \sst succeed by design; in practice, however, accumulated prediction errors can lead to execution failures.
-To improve robustness, we integrate epistemic uncertainty estimates into the action sampling step.
-Specifically, we use the method in \autoref{subsec:uncertainty} to provide uncertainty estimate on the potential pushing actions.
-This can bias action sampling away from uncertain regions of the skill space.
-At each planning step, we sample a batch of candidate pushing actions, query the model to evaluate their epistemic uncertainty, and select the action with the lowest predicted uncertainty. \autoref{alg:active_sampling} summarizes our uncertainty-aware sampling procedure.
-By biasing exploration toward well-explored regions of the skill space, \sst remains asymptotically optimal while avoiding poorly modeled dynamics.
+In the absence of model error, control sequences found by \sst succeed by design.
+In practice, however, accumulated prediction errors in the learned dynamics can lead to execution failures.
+To improve robustness, we integrate epistemic uncertainty estimates into the control sampling step.

+Specifically, as summarized in \autoref{alg:active_sampling}, at each planning step, a batch of candidate pushing controls of size $b$ is first sampled.
+We then evaluate the epistemic uncertainty of the learned model for these controls (\autoref{eq:var_epistemic}).
+Instead of selecting randomly, we choose the control with the lowest predicted uncertainty.
+This strategy biases control sampling in planning toward more reliable actions, which is based on the intuition that the model is more accurate in well-explored regions of the skill space.

+Because the biased active sampler still samples from all the control space (i.e., every action has non-zero probability of being sampled), the planner retains the probabilistic completeness and asymptotic optimality guarantees of \sst.
+In effect, uncertainty estimates guide the planner to prioritize reliable regions of the skill space while maintaining theoretical coverage of the entire domain.